 Step 1: Just select on the status area in the lower-right corner and select the Settings cog.
 This will open the Chrome OS settings page.

 Step 2: Select About Chrome OS at the top of the page to check your version number and current channel.

-Step 3: Select More info… to expand the page and dig down into the details of your Chrome OS installation.
+Step 3: Select Additional details… to expand the page and dig down into the details of your Chrome OS installation.
 Click on the Change channel… button to open a dialog where you can select a new channel for your Chromebook.

 Step 4: You have two options, Beta and Developer – unstable.
 Select Developer – unstable and read the warning notice carefully.
 If you’re sure you want to proceed, select the Change Channel button.

 Step 5: Chrome OS will proceed to update your device and put it into the developer channel.
 Wait for it to finish, and then select the Restart button.

 Step 6: Once your Chromebook reboots after applying the update to move you to the developer channel, log in as usual.
 You’ll now have the Google Play Store (beta) app in your apps tray.

 Step 7: Open the Play Store app, and move through the terms of service, the backup options, and the request to allow Google to gather anonymous location data.

 Step 8: If you’re okay with everything, select the Agree button.
 The Play Store will be set up and you will be asked to accept the Google Play terms of service.
 Select Accept to continue.